 In high school, I was on a team called First Robotics.
-We built robots every year for competitions, totally four robots over the period.
+We built robots every year for competitions and had made four robots in total over the period.
 Then I went to engineering school and studied robotics and engineering.
 My specialty was mechanical engineering.
-I then worked for a company called Boston Dynamics, a company that makes big robots.
+I worked for a company called Boston Dynamics, a company that makes big robots.
 I worked on Big Dog, a famous one.
 I started my own fabrication space, a shop where members get access to equipment—sort of similar to a gym membership—and then the idea of MegaBots came up.

 Interviewer: You mentioned that you got started with board games, but were you influenced by robot anime?